schuang/essential-command-line-tools-tutorial/README.md

 using TUI becomes muscle memory, one can focus on the subject of interest/research (e.g. editing a script/program or writing a maniscript) instead of operating the complex GUI.
-In this class, we will explain and demonstrate a number of text-based command line tools that constitute the backbone of one's daily tasks by examples and use cases.
+In this class, we will explain and demonstrate a number of popular text-based command line tools.
 We will also discuss useful tips of configuring (customizing) these tools.
 All of these tools can be easily installed on a personal computer, a remote (or "cloud") server, or one's supercomputer account without superuser priviledge.
 Their use is